 However, there are still some critical aspects of the regulation that fall short of expectations if the ECI is to maximise its democratic potential for the EU.
 Our top priority for further development is in the follow-up phase to successful ECIs where a stronger, more citizen-focussed response is still sought.
-The registration phase also needs to fully reflect the judgments of the ECJ in recent months.
-The Commission proposals also fall short in a number of key areas of the recommendations made by AFCO and the Ombudsman this year, and inclusion of these in the proposals would be beneficial.
+The registration phase also needs to fully reflect the judgments of the ECJ over the last year.

-Below are comments on the Commission proposal organised into three sections: registration/initiation phase, the collection/verification phase, and the follow-up phase.
+Below you find an initial commentary on the Commission proposal organised into three sections: initiation & registration phase, the collection & verification phase, and the follow-up phase.

 - In proposed article 4, para 1 and 2 the Commission takes the welcome step of confirming the availability of support and offering to provide a collaborative platform, which should greatly facilitate the organisation of an ECI.
 Para 1 could perhaps be extended with the phrase ‘to facilitate the registration of ECIs’, or words to that effect, to emphasise that the aim is to increase the number of registrations.

-- In proposed Article 4 (4) the Commission has offered to pay for translation of initiatives in to all languages.
+- the Commission offers to pay for translation of initiatives in to all languages (Article 4 (4) ).
 This is a positive step that confirms support received from the EESC until now.
 It would be beneficial if the Commission also provided a translation of the Annexes to the initiative, including a draft legal act.